pb4git/Nash-DQN-CSB-Article/README.md

 Policy(state) = action which maximizes Q(state, action)
 ```

-### Algorithm
+### Tabular Q-Learning
 **The goal of Q learning is to learn these Q values corresponding to perfect play**.
 Tabular Q learning starts with a randomly initialized grid of size N\_States\*N\_Actions and iteratively converges to the true Q values by playing the game and applying the Bellman equation to every (state,action)->(next_state) transition the AI experiences:
 ```
 Q(state, action) = immediate_reward(state, action) + γ*max_over_possible_actions( Q(next_state, possible_action))
 ```
 It is allowed for γ to be 1 in finitely long games, but for infinitely long games γ<1 otherwise Q values are infinite. γ also serves to make the AI collect rewards sooner rather than later as future rewards are discounted.

+While Tabular Q-Learning works well and is guaranteed to converge, it is often limited due to the large action-state table that must be built.
+### Deep Q-Learning

 In 2015 Deepmind published the Deep Q learning [paper](https://arxiv.org/pdf/1312.5602.pdf) (DQN).
-While tabular Q learning works well, it requires building a table of all (state,action) pairs which is quickly computationally intractable.
-With neural networks you can instead approximate this table and therefore apply Q learning to much larger games and even continuous state spaces.
+Neural networks offer generalization capability which allow to approximate the (state, action) table for much larger and even continuous state-action spaces.
 Instead of looking up Qs in a table, you would feed in a representation of the state action pair and the network would output the Q value.
-For computational efficiency they have the network output the Q values for all actions of a given state in one forward pass.
-They call this NN a Deep Q Network (DQN).
+For computational efficiency the network outputs the Q values for all actions of a given state in one forward pass.
+This technique is called Deep Q Network (DQN).

-If you read the paper carefully you will find that they use several techniques to achieve convergence:
+While the use of neural networks allows learning in larger state-action spaces, the algorithm no longer provides any theoretical guarantee of convergence.
+Various techniques described below are used to improve the likelihood of converging towards a good approximation of the Q-values.

+Techniques described in the DQN paper include:

 * Gradient clipping to avoid destroying the network by backpropagating huge gradients on transitions the network really doesn't understand.
 * Experience replay memory to store transitions and backpropagate gradients from a mixture of different states.
 As opposed to only learning from the current transition.